Glossary

 Order management is the entire process that an order goes through.
 That is, receiving, tracking and fulfilling orders.
 The order management process starts when an order arrives and stops when the customer has received their order.
 Sometimes even after-sales is included in the process.

-With an order management system (OMS) or order management software, you ensure that you can view and manage all orders in one place.
+By managing and streamlining the order management process, you minimize the chance of errors, provide the best customer service and keep costs down.
+An order management system (OMS) or order management software allows you to view and manage all orders in one place.
 The system processes orders, manages inventory and takes care of after-sales, all digitally and automatically.

 The benefits of an Order Management system